This country-specific Q&A provides an overview to tax laws and regulations that may occur in United States.

 c.
 VAT (or other indirect tax)

-There is no VAT tax in the U.S. A sales tax applies in most states.
+There is no VAT tax in the United States.
+A sales tax applies in most states.

 d.
 Taxation of savings income and royalties

 Interest, royalties, and ordinary dividends are taxed as ordinary income.
 Qualified dividends are taxed at the same rate as capital gains.
-See 10f.
+See 13f.

-In addition the net investment tax described in 10a may apply.
+In addition, the net investment tax described in 13a may apply.

 e.
 Taxation of income from land

-Income from land is taxed either as a capital gain or ordinary income depending on why the land was held.
+Income from land is taxed either as capital gain or ordinary income determined by purpose for which the land was held.
 For example, gain from the sale of land that was held primarily for sale to customers in a trade or business will be ordinary income.

-The disposition of a U.S. real property interest by a foreign person is generally subject to the Foreign Investment in Real Property Tax Act of 1980 (FIRPTA) .
-FIRPTA authorized the United States to tax foreign persons on dispositions of U.S. real property interests as income effectively connected to a U.S. trade or business and taxed under the ordinary tax rates in 10a.
+The disposition of a U.S. real property interest by a foreign person is generally subject to the Foreign Investment in Real Property Tax Act of 1980 (FIRPTA).
+FIRPTA authorized the United States to tax foreign persons on dispositions of U.S. real property interests as income effectively connected to a U.S. trade or business and taxed under the ordinary tax rates in 13a.

 f.
 Taxation of capital gains